 One of the most important functions for the LDDK is to facilitate increased competitiveness among Latvian companies and the convergence of Latvia’s welfare level with that of the old EU member states by developing Latvia’s economic relations with the Baltic States, the EU and other countries in the world.
 The LDDK can offer substantial support to Latvia’s business community in terms of strengthening business competitiveness in the EU’s unified market.

-Businesspeople and employers in Latvia must make use of the representation of interests that are offered by Latvia’s membership in the EU in order to unleash the full potential of a democratic society, a social market economy and good corporate governance.
-It is also important to fully understand the interests and responsibilities of the organisations so as to make full use of the social dialogue opportunities that are afforded by the EU.
-Social partner organisations are of particular importance at the EU level in terms of representing the interests of their members – employers and companies – when decisions are made.
+Businesspeople and employers in Latvia must make use of the representation of interests that are offered by Latvia’s membership in the EU in order to unleash the full potential of a democratic society, a social market economy, and good corporate governance.
+It is also important to completely understand the interests and responsibilities of the organisations so as to make full use of the social dialogue opportunities that are offered by the EU.
+Social partner organisations are of particular importance at the EU level in terms of representing the interests of their members, employers and companies, when decisions are made.

 Thanks to Latvia’s membership in the EU, the main legislative work related to issues that are of importance to many businesspeople occurs at EU institutions in Brussels.
-The LDDK is actively involved in drafting and implementing EU policies and legal acts in relation to favourable aspects of the business environment, doing so in accordance with the interests of Latvian companies.
-The LDDK works with the Latvian government, organisations of employers in other European Union member states, and the BUSINESSEUROPE confederations that is a social partner at the EU level.
-The LDDK is also represented at EU institutions, advisory committees and councils.
+The LDDK is actively involved in drafting and implementing EU policies and legal acts in relation to favourable aspects of the business environment and doing so in accordance with the interests of Latvian companies.
+The LDDK works with the Latvian government, organisations of employers in other EU member states, and the European business confederation BusinessEurope that is a European social partners.
+The LDDK is also represented at EU institutions, advisory committees, and councils.

 The European BUSINESSEUROPE business confederation is the voice and representative of interests of European businesses when the European Union takes decisions.
 Read more